andywuchapman/username.sh/README.md

 # username
 A bash script to check whether a string satisfies the requirements for a username.

-This repo contains a **zip.sh** bash script that checks whether a string is a valid 5 digit zip code.
-It is to be used as the starting point for a script to check whether a string satisfies the requirements for a username.
+This repo contains a bash script to check whether a string satisfies the requirements for a username.

 The requirements for a username are:
 * The only characters that can be used are